spacemeat/pyke/README.md

 In a nutshell, a string value in an option can have all or part of it enclosed in `'{''}'`.
 This signifies an interpolation, which is simply to replace that portion of the string with the option given by the name in braces.
 The name is recursively looked up in the options table, its string values interpolated the same way, and returned to replace.
 Above, the executable name (`'exe_basename'`) is interpolated as `'{name}'`.
 The text is replaced by `simple`, the value of the `name` option.

-> It should be noted that most of these options so far are actually contained in a `Phase`-derived class called `BuildPhase`.
-This is because several different `BuildPhase`-derived classes make use of the same options.
+> It should be noted that most of these options so far are actually contained in a `Phase`-derived class called `CFamilyBuildPhase`, which `CompileAndLinkPhase` derives from.
+This is because several other `CFamilyBuildPhase`-derived classes make use of the same options.
 It works just the same, as derived phase class inherit their supers' options.

 ## Phases

 Phases represent the transformation of files--inputs to outputs.
 Any useful build phase will have input files and output files.
 Some of these may be source, authored by developers.
 Some may be created by compiling source to object, linking objects to executables or libraries, cloning repos, or running code generation tools.
 When the outputs of one phase are the inputs of another, the one is a `dependency` of the other.
 Dependencies are set in the makefile explicitly, but their output->input mechanistry is automatic once set.

-A specific phase may be invoked on the command line with `-p phase`, but this is optional.
-If a phase is not specified, then the *last* phase passed to `pyke.use_phases()` is the default phase.
+A specific phase may be invoked on the command line with `-p <phase-name>`, referencing the `name` of the phase, but this is optional.
+If a phase is not specified, then the *last* phase passed to `pyke.use_phases()` in the makefile is the default phase.

 Each operation of a build may have a dedicated phase.
 C/C++ builds that are more complex than `simple` above are likely to have a `CompilePhase` instance dedicated to each single source file->object file transformation.
 Phases can be cloned, and their options as set at the time of cloning are copied with them.
 So, a template `CompilePhase` can be preset, and each clone made have its requisite source file set to `src`.
 Each `CompilePhase` object would then be set as a dependency of a `LinkPhase` object, which will automatically gather the generated object files from each `CompilePhase` for linking.
 Such an example makefile might look like this (with an additional few source files in a differnt directory, for spice):